What Is The Difference Between A Commercial Photographer And A Branding Photographer?

 BRANDING PHOTOGRAPHY

-While commercial and branding photography might have their own unique distinctions, there’s definitely a good amount of overlap between the two.
-It’s in this sweet spot where the magic really happens, and as a photographer who works in both worlds, I can tell you it’s an awesome place to be.
+While commercial and branding photography might have their own unique flavors, there’s definitely some overlap between the two.
+In fact, it’s in this sweet spot where the magic really happens, and as a photographer who loves to dabble in both worlds, I can tell you it’s a pretty awesome place to be.

 Another area where commercial and branding photography overlap is in their shared emphasis on storytelling.
-Whether you’re using a large production crew to create content for an ad or capturing candid shots of a business owner at work, both approaches rely on creating a narrative that draws viewers in and gets them invested in the brand.
+Whether you’re using high-end production techniques to create a glamorous ad or snapping candid shots of a business owner at work, both approaches rely on creating a narrative that draws viewers in and gets them invested in the brand.

-At the end of the day, the line between commercial and branding photography can be pretty fuzzy, and that’s part of what makes it so exciting.
-By combining the more personality-driven elements of branding and the big scale production value of commercial, photographers can create truly unique and impactful images that leave a lasting impression on viewers and help brands of any scale make a real connection with their audience.
-If you’d like to learn more about branding photography or commercial photography (maybe both), feel free to send me an email at info@monikanormandphoto.com!
+At the end of the day, the line between commercial and branding photography can be pretty fuzzy, and that’s part of what makes it exciting.
+By blending elements of both styles, photographers can create truly unique and impactful images that leave a lasting impression on viewers and help brands make a real connection with their audience.